 BTEG’s mission is to end racial inequality.
 We believe that the contribution of all communities makes a nation, builds dynamic local communities, generates wealth and improves well-being.
 We champion fairness, challenge discrimination and pioneer innovative solutions to empower BAME communities through education, employment and enterprise.
 Our activities involve working with Government, business, public services, BAME organisations and the media.

 BTEG has five core aims:

->

-> To ensure that BAME communities contribute to the economic regeneration of their communities.
+Social and Economic Regeneration: to ensure that BAME communities contribute to the social and economic regeneration of their communities.

 Education: to raise the attainment levels of BAME pupils in education to the national average.

 Strong Communities: to work with individuals and communities to improve integration and cohesion through developing shared values and aspirations for the whole community.

 Entrepreneurship: to motivate and inspire individuals to act on their ideas and to realise their enterprise potential.

 Policy and action research: we advise government departments, produce research reports, key statistics, briefings and e-newsletters and stimulate new approaches to close the racial inequalities that persist in education, employment and enterprise.
 Regular events are held to connect our networks with policy makers and to inform our policy development.
 We campaign at national and London level to keep BAME unemployment and social mobility on the agendas of both the Government and the Mayor of London.

 Advising government: BTEG continues to advise the following bodies: Department for Education’s Apprenticeship Equalities and Diversity Advisory Group (chaired by BTEG); Metropolitan Police’s Strategic Inclusion, Diversity and Equality Board.
 BTEG is also a member of the Reducing Reoffending Third Sector Advisory Group (RR3) which advises the Ministry of Justice officials and is supported by Clinks, the infrastructure organisation for VCS in the CJS.